-l) Share-based payments
+I) Share-based payments

 Employees (including senior executives) of the Company receive remuneration in the form of share-based payments, whereby employees render services as consideration for equity instruments (equity-settled transactions).
-The grantdate fair value of equity-settled share-based payment arrangements granted to employees is recognized as share-based compensation expense, with a corresponding increase in equity, over the vesting period of the awards.
+The grantdate fair value of equity-settled share-based payment arrangements granted to employees is recognized as share-based compensation expense, with a corresponding increase in equity in the period that services are received.